-Schengen Convention, along with a number of other European countries.
+Schengen area, along with a number of other European countries.
 This allows you to enter Portugal without a visa in some circumstances.

 In other circumstances, you'll need a visa.
 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the

 Portuguese Immigration and Border Service or the nearest

 Embassy or Consulate of Portugal for up-to-date information, including information about the Work and Holiday visa program.

 Make sure you get a legible entry stamp in your passport when you enter the

 Schengen area (including Portugal) for the first time.
 Some low cost airlines have refused to uplift passengers who were unable to provide proof of entry or have overstayed in the Schengen area.

 Ensure your passport is valid for at least six months after the date you intend to return to Australia.

 Carry copies of your passport's photograph page with you in case you are stopped by local authorities.